microsoft/sarif-tools/README.md

 ```
 usage: sarif diff [-h] [--output FILE] [--blame-filter FILE] old_file_or_dir new_file_or_dir

+Find the difference between two [sets of] SARIF files

 positional arguments:
   old_file_or_dir       An old SARIF file or a directory containing the old SARIF files